snaplet/docs-old/docs/02-quickstart.md

 You may want to capture from production or staging, so that the snapshots are an accurate reflection of the data your code runs against.

 1. Read our step-by-step "Getting started guide"
-2. Capture snapshots in CI/CD [Coming soon...]
+2. Read our self-hosted snaphost guide
+3. Learn about data operations
-3. Learn about reducing the size of your snapshot via subsetting [Coming soon...]
+4. Learn about reducing the size of your snapshot via subsetting [Coming soon...]
-4. Generate data [Coming soon...]
+5. Generate data [Coming soon...]